 Doors Open California is the largest statewide celebration of historic places in California.
-Enthusiasts of historic architecture, design, and cultural heritage will have access to select sites across the state over one weekend, September 9 – 10, 2023.
+Enthusiasts of historic architecture, design, and cultural heritage will have access to select sites across the state on weekends in the month of September.

 This event is led by the California Preservation Foundation (CPF), the longest-running statewide organization dedicated to the protection of California's diverse cultural resources and historic places.

 Important Dates & Deadlines

 - December 18: Submission deadline: Submit Doors Open California ideas, including descriptions, photos, and access details.

 - March 4: Early access registration for Doors Open California Programs offered to CPF Members and Partners.